Skip to content

 Notes

-1. If memory projections are damaged, rebuild them from WAL by deleting memory/log/checkpoint.json and letting the Agent continue running.
+1. If memory projections are damaged, rebuild them from the journal by deleting memory/projection_checkpoint.json and letting the Agent continue running.

 2. In production, keep file_state_dir on persistent storage so runtime state, including memory, survives.